Dedicated to the preservation of our photographic heritage

 To see an image by

 For a time he had the Lovers Point studio just above the beach near 17th Street till 1932 when it was removed by the city.
 He also operated the Iris Theater in Pacific Grove.
 In 1920 he sold his studio to photographer M. E. White but bought it back in 1922.
-He is listed in the Polk's City directory at 225 Forsst Avenue from 1926-1939 as a photographer he gave up photography in the late 1930's to run a bookshop at the same address he passed away at the age of 82.
+He is listed in the Polk's City directory at 225 Forest Avenue from 1926-1939 as a photographer he gave up photography in the late 1930's to run a bookshop at the same address he passed away at the age of 82.

-Holdings:over 300 images 5x7 and 6½x8½ glass negatives, original prints and realphoto postcards.
+Holdings:over 300 images 5x7 and 6½x8½ glass negatives, original prints and real-photo postcards.

-He left a rich visual history of the Carmel area in both Postcards and
+He left a rich visual history of the Carmel area in both postcards and

 5x7 prints.
 Slevin and E.A.
 Cohen went out photographing together